DmitriyVelevas/collect_dependencies_script/README.md

 # collect.sh
-Script provides downloading aim packages and depencies for it to local machine
+Script provides downloading aim packages and depencies for it to local machine without installation